Samizo-AITL/Edusemi-Plus/archive/legacy/vsram_2001/yield_recovery.md

 - Yield improved from **~30% to stable 80% class**
 - Pause and Disturb failures were largely suppressed
 - Enabled stable supply for early mobile camera phones
-- Marked the culmination of DRAM-derived memory development at Sakata Fab
+- Represented the technical culmination of DRAM-derived memory development at the Sakata Fab

+From a purely technical standpoint, the yield recovery effort was successful and met immediate market requirements.

 ---

 ## Strategic Outcome

-Despite the technical recovery:
+Despite technical recovery:

 - Temperature margin beyond 90 °C could not be guaranteed
 - Junction leakage scaled unfavorably with further node shrink
-- DRAM-derived architectures showed **limited scalability**
+- DRAM-derived architectures showed **inherent scalability limits** under mobile thermal conditions

-Evaluation of a 0.18 µm trench-based DRAM process confirmed that high-temperature leakage fundamentally constrained future mobile deployment.
+Subsequent evaluation of a 0.18 µm trench-based DRAM process confirmed that high-temperature leakage was **structural rather than incidental**, eliminating a viable long-term path for mobile memory scaling.

+At the same time, corporate strategy had clearly converged on **LCD driver ICs and high-voltage mixed CMOS** as the company’s core semiconductor business.
+Sustaining mobile memory would have required continuous, large-scale investment in memory-specific process development and dedicated manpower— a commitment incompatible with this strategic direction.

-As a result, **DRAM-derived mobile memory development was strategically terminated**, and resources were redirected toward high-voltage mixed CMOS and logic-oriented products :contentReference[oaicite:4]{index=4}.
+As a result, **DRAM-derived mobile memory development was strategically terminated**, and resources were redirected toward logic-oriented and mixed-signal products where existing process assets could be leveraged more effectively.

 ---

 ## Legacy Insight

-VSRAM represents a rare but critical lesson:
+VSRAM represents a rare but instructive case in semiconductor
+development:

-> **Yield can be recovered, reliability can be met,
+> **Yield can be recovered, and reliability targets can be met,
-> yet architectural scalability may still fail.**
+> yet architectural scalability and business sustainability
+> may still fail.**

-It stands as a textbook case demonstrating that **engineering success does not necessarily ensure long-term strategic success**.
+It stands as a textbook example demonstrating that **engineering success does not necessarily ensure long-term strategic success**, and that timely, rational reallocation of resources can itself be a form of success.